pypa/packaging.python.org/source/distributing.rst

       'Programming Language :: Python :: 3.4',
   ],

-Provide a list of classifiers the categorize your project.
+Provide a list of classifiers that categorize your project.
 For a full listing, see https://pypi.python.org/pypi?%3Aaction=list_classifiers.